cseanburns/research-notebook/source/about/index.markdown

 transferred to
 [http://cseanburns.blogspot.com/](http://cseanburns.blogspot.com/).

-I am still considering whether I want to add a commenting system to this site (e.g., disqus), and if so, which commenting system.
-In the meantime, if you would like to respond to any of my posts, please feel free to email me (sean.burns@uky.edu) or ping me on twitter at [@burnscsb](https://twitter.com/burnscsb).
+If you would like to respond to any of my posts, please feel free to email me (sean.burns@uky.edu) or ping me on twitter at [@burnscsb](https://twitter.com/burnscsb).

 [1]: http://www.uky.edu